tucommenceapousser/php-remote-storage/README.md

 There are two default accounts available, `foo:bar` and `bar:baz`.
 You can use them to login to the embedded OAuth server.
 The supported accounts and their password can be changed in the configuration file as well.
+To generate hashes you can use the included script:

+    $ php bin/php-remote-storage-password-hash s3cr3t

+Use the output of this script in `config/server.ini`.

 If you ever remove the software, you can also remove the SELinux context: